solarbirdy/NorthshoreBikeMap/README.md

 * Improved street labelling, mostly in SW Snohomish County.
 * Route indicators at map edges describing past-map continuations to destinations such as UW and City of Snohomish

+Coming in next release:

+* 2 Line Bike Connector Map release 2 / May 2025 will, I am told, be dropping soon.
+It will be added to the next release issued after it appears.
+* Bike lane markers added to Forbes Creek Drive in Kirkland
+* Further cleanup of trail situation in Crestwoods Park, Kirkland

 Previous releases:

 Changes with 1.5.1 (March 8, 2025):